Atalanta recovers from 1st loss to beat Empoli 2-0 - WHIZ News

-Atalanta bounced back from its first defeat of the season by winning 2-0 at Empoli on Sunday, despite also seeing a penalty saved.
+MILAN (AP) — Atalanta bounced back from its first defeat of the season by winning 2-0 at Empoli in Serie A on Sunday, despite also seeing a penalty saved.

 Ademola Lookman scored a stunning second-half solo goal to double Atalanta’s lead after Hans Hateboer’s opener.

-Atalanta moved into second spot, five points behind Serie A leader Napoli.
+Atalanta moved into second spot, five points behind leader Napoli.
 Defending champion AC Milan can move back two points above Atalanta with a win at Torino later.

 Atalanta lost its first match of the season last week, against Lazio.